Akshaymore733/project/README.md

 6.Analyze the sales and profit by customer segment.

-7.Analyze sales ro profit ratio.
+7.Analyze sales to profit ratio.